5 Misconceptions About Augmented Reality

-Augmented Reality Tutorial for Beginners! – Read More
+Augmented Reality Tutorial for Beginners – Read More

-4. VR is only for gamers
+4. AR is only for gamers

 This isn’t at all true.

-5. VR is only for rich people
+5. AR is only for rich people

 Google Viewer can be used as a cost-effective alternative to VR headsets.
 Really, though, you can find some affordable options online.

-Misconceptions about Virtual Reality: Final Thoughts
+Misconceptions about Augmented Reality: Final Thoughts

-VR isn’t new, but it is progressing, fast.
+AR isn’t new, but it is progressing, fast.
 It’s currently one of the biggest tech trends, and it’s been riding this wave for years.
 There’s something about it that people find fascinating.
 Maybe it’s thanks to the improvement in the design of 3D graphics.
 If we can debunk some of the commonly assumed downsides, we can help people to embrace it!

 Other articles that may interest you: